PeiqinZhuang/WildFish/README.md

 # Download:
-WildFish dataset can be downloaded from [here](https://github.com/PeiqinZhuang/WildFish).
+WildFish dataset can be downloaded from [here](https://pan.baidu.com/s/1TQz76xDBi3nXL6tsUr8FQg).
 All the setting in our paper can be found in the zip file.

-# Citation:
+# Citing:
 ```
 @inproceedings{zhuang2018wildfish
     Author = {Peiqin Zhuang, Yali Wang, Yu Qiao},